cbalfour/sakai_direct/README.md

-A library for interacting with Sakai/Vula using the direct API.
+A library for interacting with Sakai using the direct API.

 Dependencies
 ------------